Ben-Roach/Adventure/README.md

 ## Current State

 The project is still very early in development.
 No development GUI is implemented, and the engine itself can interpret very simple player input, but it can't do anything else with it.
 No framework for game objects or interaction exists yet.
-The engine is currently undergoing a major structural redesign, and much of its file structure, namespacing, and object structure can and will change without notice.
+Much of the project's structure, namespacing, and object structure can and will change without notice.
 It won't be stable for a while.

 ## Contributing